Xiude13/freebees/README.md

 # freebees
-When performing a clean OS install, this program would be the one to run for downloading free software from the internet with just a click of a button.
+When performing a clean OS install, run this program to download free software from the internet with just a click of a button.